-Life is unpredictable and chaotic – she never knows if Mum will come home or if special occasions will be ruined.
-To distract herself from her fears she stands on her head and spends her time wondering if she has a father out there who could come to her rescue.
+Life is unpredictable and chaotic, Nell never knows if Mum will come home or if special occasions will be ruined.
+To distract herself from her fears she stands on her head and spends her time wondering if she has a father who could come to her rescue.

 Jane Elson has done her research.
-This story is written in Nell’s own words but sensitively brings to life the story of so many children like her.
-Every element of the story feels truthful and honest and evokes a very real sympathy for the characters.
-Nell is fortunate to have neighbours, friends and people who take an interest in her well-being – they see through her lies and support her.
-How many children do we meet who may be living Nell’s life?
+This story is written in Nell’s own words, but sensitively brings to life a story that reflects many children’s lives.
+Every element feels truthful and honest and evokes a very real sympathy for the characters.
+Nell is fortunate to have neighbours, friends and people who take an interest in her well-being; they see through her lies and support her.
+How many children do we meet in school who may be living Nell’s life?

-The story is suitable for upper Key Stage 2 and would allow a chance to discuss and very sensitive and difficult topic.
+The story is suitable for upper juniors and would allow a chance to discuss and very sensitive and difficult topic.

 Copyright: Just Imagine Story Centre Ltd 2012-2018.
 All rights reserved.